tc39/proposal-class-fields/README.md

 ### Implementations

-You can experiment the class fields proposal using the following complete implementations:
+You can experiment with the class fields proposal using the following complete implementations:

 - Babel [7.0+](https://babeljs.io/blog/2018/08/27/7.0.0#tc39-proposals-https-githubcom-tc39-proposals-support)
 - [Behind a flag](https://www.chromestatus.com/feature/6001727933251584) in Chrome/V8